Aditya1614/Prompt-to-Visualization/README.md

 ## License

-Internal use only — property of PT Sukanda Djaya (Diamond Group).
+Internal use only — property of PT Porto Indonesia Sejahtera.